Guide: The Sangre de Cristo Range Traverse

 The final push up Mt.
 Adams is unrelentingly steep but doesn’t exceed Class 3.
 Summit Mt.
 Adams and know you only have Fluted Peak left to move on from the technical cruxes of the Segment.

 Getting off the summit block of Mt.
-Adams directly takes a few careful low 5th Class moves.
+Adams directly takes a few careful low 5th Class moves, although you can sneak down the grassy ramp and spiral down to the correct side to continue.
 The rest of the way to Fluted Peak is mostly Class 3.

 Segment 4: Fluted Peak to Hayden Pass